NassimBounouas/SI5-soa_api_lab_team_d/README.md

 ```
 With Postman:
-  -Post a Json: -Select POST then enter the following URL, http://127.0.0.1:5000/receiveOrder
+  -Post a Json: -Select POST then enter the following URL, http://127.0.0.1:5000/receive_event
                 -Go on Body, select raw and then choose JSON (application/json) from the drop-down menu
                 -Write your Json and click on Send
-  -Get Eta: -Select GET then enter the following URL, http://127.0.0.1:5000/computeEta
-            -Click on SEND
+		-The server return a Json
 ```

 ## API Usage

-### Receive Order
+### Compute Eta

-Send a Json with [POST] http://127.0.0.1:5000/receiveOrder
+Post a Json with [POST] http://127.0.0.1:5000/receive_event and the server will return a Json including Eta.

+The **delivery date** is the time estimated by the system for the customer to receive his order.

+The **pick up date** is the time estimated by the system for the delivery person to pick up the order from the restaurant.

+**Examples:**

-Example of Json format:
+Example of request:

 ```
 {
 	"Meal": "Sushi",